tasdikrahman/tasdikrahman.com/content/posts/2026-03-19-a-few-notes-on-karpenter-after-running-it-for-a-couple-of-years.md

     style H_B2 fill:#fff,stroke:#e53935,color:#333
 </pre>

+## Spot pools/On-demand/Reserved instance mix

+In the same node pool configuration, you can specify, the configuration to use either spot pools, on-demand nodes or reserved instances, allowing karpenter the flexibility to choose between the instances which would come the cheapest in that given moment of cluster requirements.

+## consolidationPolicy: WhenEmpty vs WhenEmptyOrUnderutilized

+The `consolidationPolicy` field controls which nodes Karpenter considers for consolidation.
+- With `WhenEmpty`, Karpenter will only consolidate nodes that have no workload pods running on them — it will not touch a node that still has pods, even if it is underutilised.
+- With `WhenEmptyOrUnderutilized`, Karpenter goes further and will also consider replacing underutilised nodes with cheaper or smaller ones, even if they still have pods running on them, by rescheduling those pods elsewhere.
+This is what allows karpenter to fully play with the workloads in the cluster, allowing for optimising further for cost.
+The caveat here is that the workloads need to be ready to be disrupted and have mature PDB budgets described.

+## Node expiry with `expireAfter`

+Node refresh is made easy with Karpenter with the `expireAfter` config here, you can set it to for example `720h` (30days) and karpenter will gracefully drain and replace nodes that have been running that long.
+Allowing for the newer nodes to come up with the newer configuration, if there was a fix added in the underlying operating system being used.

+## Specifying the node operating system

+Another really neat feature in Karpenter is that you can easily specify the [`amiFamily`](https://karpenter.sh/v1.0/concepts/nodeclasses/#specamifamily) for the node.
+Imagine doing a node rotation to move away from `AL2` to `AL2023` — all you would need to do is change the `amiFamily` in the `EC2NodeClass` and Karpenter will drift the nodes which have the older AMI family reference, draining them and bringing up new nodes with `AL2023` present.
+Now imagine having to do the same across a fleet of machine pools.

 ## The `karpenter.sh/do-not-disrupt` annotation

 Another useful automation is injecting the `karpenter.sh/do-not-disrupt` annotation on workloads like batch jobs, which are sensitive to restarts.
 You would not want Karpenter to disrupt the node where such a workload is running.